 Except as described above, no Public Warrants will be exercisable for cash and we will not be obligated to issue shares of the Company's Class A Common Stock unless at the time a holder seeks to exercise such Warrant, a prospectus relating to the shares of the Company's Class A Common Stock issuable upon exercise of the Warrants is current and the shares of the Company's the Company's Class A Common Stock have been registered or qualified or deemed to be exempt under the securities laws of the state of residence of the holder of the Warrants.
 Under the terms of the warrant agreement, we have agreed to use our best efforts to meet these conditions and to maintain a current prospectus relating to the shares of the Company's Class A Common Stock issuable upon exercise of the Warrants until the expiration of the Warrants.
 However, we cannot assure you that we will be able to do so and, if we do not maintain a current prospectus relating to the shares of the Company's Class A Common Stock issuable upon exercise of the Warrants, holders will be unable to exercise their Warrants and we will not be required to settle any such Warrant exercise.
-If the prospectus relating to the shares of the Company's Class A Common Stock is not qualified or exempt from qualification in the jurisdictions in which the holders of the Warrants reside, we will not be required to net cash settle or cash settle the Warrant exercise, the Warrants may have no value, the market for the Warrants may be limited and the Warrants may expire worthless.
+If the prospectus relating to the shares of the Company's Class A Common Stock issuable upon the exercise of the Warrants is not current or if the the Company's Class A Common Stock is not qualified or exempt from qualification in the jurisdictions in which the holders of the Warrants reside, we will not be required to net cash settle or cash settle the Warrant exercise, the Warrants may have no value, the market for the Warrants may be limited and the Warrants may expire worthless.